What is disability and parenting support?

-- NSW — Communities & Justice
+- New South Wales — Communities & Justice: Community inclusion

-- NT — Office of Disability
+- Northern Territory — Office of Disability

-- WA — Department of Communities
+- Western Australia — Department of Communities: Disability services

 Non-profit and charity support services

 Playgroup Australia is the national peak body representing playgroups.
-They can help you find a playgroup that will suit your child's special needs.
+They can help you find a playgroup that will suit your child's needs.

 Parent support groups